mezmo/cli/README.md

 - **Issues**: [GitHub Issues](https://github.com/mezmo/cli/issues)
 - **Email**: support@mezmo.com

 ---

-© 2025 Mezmo.
-All rights reserved.
+## Contributing

+We welcome contributions of any kind!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/emoji-key/)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->